ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 measurement.

-If location matching fails for all sentence fragments, or if the sentence failed to match a template altogether, Clarity makes one final attempt to determine a location on the sentence as a whole, using the location-finding regexes and the process described above.
+If location matching fails for all sentence fragments, or if the sentence failed to match a template altogether, ClarityNLP makes one final attempt to determine a location on the sentence as a whole, using the location-finding regexes and the process described above.